Rachel Somerville: Career

-Dr. Somerville is a member of the GOODS team to survey the formation and evolution of galaxies in the early universe.
+Somerville is a member of the GOODS team to survey the formation and evolution of galaxies in the early universe.
 She leads the theoretical group of the CANDELS survey, the largest project yet undertaken with the Hubble Space Telescope.
 She is recognized for creating computer simulations of the physics underlying galaxy formation and evolution.

 She is married to Rutgers professor of law and philosophy Alec Walen.